Skip to main contentSkip to docs navigation

 Color System

-A layered color architecture — primitive scales, semantic context palettes, and body variables — that gives Chassis CSS consistent, flexible theming across light and dark modes.
+Three-layer color architecture covering primitive scales, semantic context palettes, and body variables — consistent theming across light and dark modes.

 Chassis CSS organizes color into three layers that build on each other.
 Primitive colors give every brand hue a numbered scale.
 Context colors map those scales onto semantic roles such as fg-main or bg-evident.
 Body colors alias the active context's tokens to the CSS variables components consume directly.
 To switch a theme or change the active context, only the active palette changes — every component picks up the new colors automatically.